taroooyan/bg-wiki/How-to-setup-build-environment-on-Mac-OS-X.md

 = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = =
 # c) MS Windows: Nano firmware installation
-For pc users, this MS Windows stub to above MAC firmware build page quotes 3 helpful posts from Jul 21, Aug 6 and Oct 25 in thread which began on 2013-07-06 entitled "V1.2.6" in the Safecast Device Discussions and Support group,   https://groups.google.com/forum/?hl=en#!topic/safecast-devices/106n-Bs3v-Q
+This MS Windows stub to above community-edited wiki page on MAC build quotes 3 helpful posts for pc users from Jul 21, Aug 6 and Oct 25, in thread which began on 2013-07-06 entitled "V1.2.6", in the Safecast Device Discussions and Support group, https://groups.google.com/forum/?hl=en#!topic/safecast-devices/106n-Bs3v-Q

 >>Jul 21> You will need to have FTDI driver from here;
 http://www.ftdichip.com/Drivers/VCP.htm